The proliferation of e-invoicing mandates

 Overview of pending mandates

-Phase 1 begins December 4th, 2021 when invoices must be sent in a structured file format and archived locally in Saudi.
+Phase 1 began December 4th, 2021 when invoices must be sent in a structured file format and archived locally in Saudi.
 Phase 2 is set to become mandatory on January 1st, 2023, at which time supplier invoices will need a digital signature and cleared via the Saudi Government ZACTA platform, where a QR code and Universal Identification number will be applied to the invoice before it can be sent on to the buyer.

 Currently this is done via the Estermetro reporting platform.
 As of January 2022, cross border invoices sent and received must be reported to the SdI (invoice exchange platform) in the same format as domestic B2B invoices (FatturaPA XML).